ClearBlade/native-libraries/async.md

 /**
  * checkAdapterLogsForErrors reads a log file from the platform's inbox,
- * and returns the lines from those logs containing the ERROR string.
+ * and returns the lines from those logs containing the "ERROR" string.
  * @return {Promise<string[]>} the error logs
  */
 function checkAdapterLogsForErrors() {